2017, 2018 Chevrolet Spark Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Chevrolet Spark EV Prices

-To avoid overpaying on a new Chevrolet Spark, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Chevrolet Spark, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 model year marks the Sonic’s sixth.
 Although it still uses General Motors’ Gamma II front-wheel-drive platform, there have been a few significant changes.
 Outwardly, Chevrolet gives the Sonic a slightly revised front fascia and brand-new LED taillights.
 A rather robust four-speaker infotainment system—which includes AM/FM radio, Chevrolet MyLink in-car connectivity, and a 7-inch touchscreen display—is now standard.
 So is Android Auto and Apple CarPlay for executing entertainment controls with your smartphone, and a rearview camera for monitoring your driving when in reverse.